-US based Verizon announced its plans to expand fiber-optic networks in the city of Boston.
+US-based Verizon announced its plans to expand fiber-optic networks in the city of Boston.
 The operator thinks the expansion plans necessary in Boston to strengthen its Northeastern footprint.
-Current operations of the carrier is limited by its networks and an investment in fiber-optic infrastructure would give a huge leap and competitive edge over its rivals.
+Current operations of the carrier are limited by its networks and investment in fiber-optic infrastructure would give a huge leap and competitive edge over its rivals.

 Many towns surrounding Boston already have Fios, which delivers significantly faster Internet speeds as well as television service.
 Verizon first started building Fios about a decade ago and has spent more than $23 billion connecting millions of homes in more than a dozen states, but the carrier had been unable to agree with the city to build its network.

-Currently almost 90 percent of the Boston’s population has only one option for high-speed broadband service from Comcast Corp.
+Currently, almost 90 percent of Boston’s population has only one option for high-speed broadband service from Comcast Corp.
 The operator’s fiber-optic network for broadband will support traffic from cellphone towers, which will support its wireless service.